open-telemetry/oteps/text/0148-sampling-probability.md

-Considering data points received during the interval, when the number of points exceeds K, select a probability proportional to size sample of points, output every point with an additional (non-descriptive) `sampling.cardinality_limit.adjusted_count` attribute.
+Considering data points received during the interval, when the number of points exceeds K, select a probability proportional to size sample of points, output every point with a `sampling.adjusted_count` attribute.
 </details>

 ## Explanation

-Consider a hypothetical telemetry signal in which an API event produces a unit of data that has one or more associated numbers.
+Consider a hypothetical telemetry signal in which a stream of data items is produced containing one or more associated numbers.
 Using the OpenTelemetry Metrics data model terminology, we have two scenarios in which sampling is common.